Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{FAST 550 MHz}

 With appropriate frequency coverage, FAST could potentially be the best telescope in the northern hemisphere for cyclic spectroscopy.
 However, while lower frequency receivers for FAST exist, including one spanning 0.27$-$1.6 GHz with a considerable gain of around 10 K/Jy and system temperatures between 60 and 70 K \citep{fast_first}, they may not be currently available outside of commissioning and early science observations.
 Recently, another ultra-wideband receiver spanning 0.5$-$3 GHz was tested that appears extremely promising for science use cases \citep{Liu_2022}.
 Given its low-frequency coverage, and significantly greater sensitivity than other existing telescopes at 550 MHz, we opted to analyze cyclic spectroscopy potential with this receiver instead.
 We find that at this observing frequency FAST would be excellent for cyclic deconvolution of PSRs J1643$-$1224 and B1937+21, as well as J2205+6012 if it were observed at around 800 MHz rather than the center frequency used for this analysis.
 Additionally, PSRs J1737-0811 and J2215+5135 may also be able to achieve cyclic deconvolution with this receiver, although we were not able to estimate upper bounds for their full deconvolution regimes.
-The full histogram for all sources analyzed using this telescope-frequency combination are shown in Figure \ref{FAST_hist}.
+The full histogram for all real sources analyzed using FAST at 550 MHz is shown in Figure \ref{FAST_hist}.
+As with the previous two instruments, our simulations predict that the vast majority of viable cyclic deconvolution sources for FAST have likely not been discovered yet, or were only recently recently discovered, as in \citep{fast_survey_1,fast_survey_2}, and so were not included in this study.
+An example realization from these simulations is shown in Figure \ref{FAST_sim_hist}.
+Additionally, despite its limited sky coverage, FAST is incredibly efficient for recovering scintillation for the pulsars it can observe, with 112 (78\%) sources having resolvable scintles that pass our S/N threshold.
+Furthermore, our simulations predict that about half of all sources with detectable scintles at 550 MHz for FAST have likely not yet been discovered.
+The scintle resolution prospects for all real sources with FAST at 550 MHz are shown in Figure \ref{FAST_scint_hist}, while an example realization for our simulated population is shown in Figure \ref{sim_FAST_scint_hist}.